Effects of sleep deprivation on cognitive performance: Executive function

 Executive functioning is "the ability to plan and coordinate a willful action in the face of alternatives, to monitor and update action as necessary and suppress distracting material by focusing attention on the task at hand".
 The prefrontal cortex has been identified as the most important region involved in executive functioning.

+Among what researchers believe to be the most basic executive functions of the brain are three which have been termed 'shifting', 'updating', and 'inhibition':